wp-plugins/profit-button/trunk/readme.txt

 == Changelog ==

-Added base functionality of floating button.
+= 1.9.3 =
+Added timeout before button would be shown to prevent some conflicts with other users plugins.

+= 1.9.2 =
+Updated order of the scripts (dependence of probtn.js from jquery.pep.js)

+= 1.9.1 =
+Fixed issue - button isn't showing on site which hasn't menu

+= 1.9 =
+Added possibility to show button only on specified menu pages (or at all pages).

+= 1.8 =
+Gather usage statistics

+= 1.7 =
+Hide button if shown inside another button.

+= 1.6 =
+Redesign of settings menu

 = 1.5 =
 Added automatic account creation on probtn.com

+Added base functionality of floating button.

+== Upgrade notice ==

 = 1.6 =
 Redesign of settings menu

-= 1.7 =
-Hide button if shown inside another button

-= 1.8 =
-Gather usage statistics

-== Upgrade notice ==

 = 1.5 =
 Added automatic account creation on probtn.com

-= 1.6 =
-Redesign of settings menu

-= 1.7 =
-Hide button if shown inside another button.

-= 1.8 =
-Gather usage statistics

-= 1.9 =
-Added possibility to show button only on specified menu pages (or at all pages).

-= 1.9.1 =
-Fixed issue - button isn't showing on site which hasn't menu

-= 1.9.2 =
-Updated order of the scripts (dependence of probtn.js from jquery.pep.js)

 == Arbitrary section 1 ==